Oregon to Florida Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Enclosed transport protects your vehicle inside a covered trailer.
-It costs 40-60% more than open transport but shields your car from weather, dust, and road debris.
+Enclosed auto transport protects your vehicle inside a covered trailer.
+This option typically costs 50-60% more than open transport but shields your car from rain, dust, and road debris.
+It’s ideal for luxury vehicles, classic cars, exotic sports cars, or any vehicle with custom paint or modifications.

 Yes, we offer door-to-door auto transport service from Oregon to Florida.
-This means we pick up your car from your home or office and deliver it directly to your new address.
+This means our carrier will pick up your vehicle from your home, business, or preferred address in Oregon and deliver it directly to your destination in Florida.

-When you book your Oregon to Florida car shipment, simply provide us with your pickup and delivery addresses.
-Our carrier will come to you at both ends of the journey.
-This saves you time and hassle – no need to drive to terminals or drop-off points.
+When you book your shipment, simply provide us with your pickup and delivery addresses.
+Our driver will coordinate with you to schedule convenient times for both pickup and drop-off.

-In some cases, large trucks cannot access certain streets due to low bridges, narrow roads, or HOA restrictions.
-If this happens, our driver will work with you to find a safe, nearby meeting spot like a shopping center or gas station.
-We always prioritize your vehicle’s safety and will keep you informed throughout the process.
+Important to know: In some cases, large car carriers cannot access certain residential streets due to low-hanging trees, narrow roads, or tight turns.
+If this happens, our driver will arrange to meet you at a nearby accessible location, such as a shopping center parking lot or gas station—typically within a few blocks of your address.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.